Let’s make this clear: Google is and always will play an important role on the success of your website.

 “Content is king”

 That’s been the saying ever since and based on the Google quality rating guideline, that continues to be true.
-And now, with the guideline, we know what it takes to be a high-quality content.
+And now, with the guideline, we know what it takes to be high-quality content.

 When you follow the points above, you’re making sure that the content you put is up to par with Google’s standard, thus ensuring a high rating from them.
 But also, you’ll be making content that your users will enjoy in the long run.